Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: LAT Data Analysis and Results

 \subsection{LAT data and source model}

 LAT has been scanning the whole sky continuously and collecting data in the energy range from 50~MeV to 1~TeV since 2008 Aug. \citep{atw+09,4fgl20}.
-We selected 0.1--500 GeV LAT events inside a $20\arcdeg\times 20\arcdeg$ region (region of interest; RoI) centered at the position of \tgt\ over the time period from 2008-08-04 15:43:36 (UTC) to 2020-03-05 01:16:35 (UTC; approximately 11.5 yrs).
+We selected the 0.06--500 GeV LAT events from 2008-08-04 15:43:36 (UTC) to 2020-03-05 01:16:35 (UTC; approximately 11.5 yrs) within a $20\arcdeg\times 20\arcdeg$ region centered at the position of \tgt.
 The latest \fermi\ Pass 8 database was used.
-Following the recommendations of the LAT team\footnote{ http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/}, the events with quality flags of `bad' and zenith angles larger than 90 degrees were excluded; the latter is to prevent the Earth's limb contamination.
+Following the recommendations of the LAT team\footnote{ http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/}, the events with quality flags of `bad' and zenith angles larger than 90 degrees were excluded; the latter to prevent contamination from the Earth's limb.

-Based on the very recently released \fermi\ LAT 10-year source catalog (4FGL-DR2; \citealt{bal+20}), we constructed a source model (for 4FGL, see \citealt{4fgl20}).
-The sources listed in 4FGL-DR2 that are within a 20 degree radius circular region from \tgt\ were included in the source model.
+Using the recently released \fermi\ LAT 10-year source catalog (4FGL-DR2; \citealt{bal+20}), we constructed a source model (for 4FGL, see \citealt{4fgl20}).
+The sources listed in 4FGL-DR2 that are within a 20-degree radius of \tgt\ were included.
 Their spectral forms are provided in the catalog.
-In our analysis, the spectral parameters of the sources farther away than 5 degrees from the target were fixed at the values given in the catalog.
-The background Galactic and extragalactic diffuse spectral models (gll\_iem\_v07.fits and iso\_P8R3\_SOURCE\_V2\_v1.txt respectively) were also included in the source model.
-Their normalizations were set as free parameters.
+In our analysis, the spectral parameters of the sources 5 degrees farther from the target were fixed at the values given in the catalog.
+The background Galactic and extragalactic diffuse spectral models (gll\_iem\_v07.fits and iso\_P8R3\_SOURCE\_V2\_v1.txt respectively) were also included in the source model, with their normalizations set as free parameters in the analysis.